 and participation using dashboard charts and keep them

 involved.
-Assess what Students have learned by giving tests
+Assess what students have learned by giving tests

-before, during, and after live learning module.
+before, during, and after the live learning module.

 In addition to seeing the presenter's screen, Students can download the documents, images, media files and web links that you have made available.
 They can also participate by chatting and raising hands.
 A timer helps everyone keep track of time during tests and breaks.